melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 On the upside, in Melange:

-- Consuming existing JavaScript packages might a bit easier in Melange, thanks to its compilation model and the extensive availability of mechanisms to bind to JavaScript code.
+- Consuming existing JavaScript packages might be a bit easier in Melange, thanks to its compilation model and the extensive availability of mechanisms to bind to JavaScript code.
 - There is great support for some of the most used JavaScript libraries like [ReactJS](https://github.com/reasonml/reason-react/) or GraphQL clients.
 - The generated JavaScript bundles are generally smaller.
 - The generated JavaScript code is generally more readable.
-- Straight-forward integration with JavaScript tooling like Webpack, NextJS, etc. This is possible thanks to the 1 module <-> 1 JavaScript file compilation model.
+- Straight-forward integration with modern JavaScript tooling like Webpack, NextJS, etc. This is possible thanks to the 1 module <-> 1 JavaScript file compilation model.

 ## For ReScript developers

-As a project that was born originally from ReScript, Melange inherits a lot of its characteristics:
+As a project that shares a common ancestry with ReScript, Melange inherits a lot of its characteristics:

 - The compilation model involves compiling a single module into a single